-On July 26, 2019, we entered into amendments to these convertible debentures with four of the purchasers, pursuant to which we agreed to adjust the conversion price of the original debentures if, in general, we issue or sell common stock, or warrants or options exercisable for common stock, or any other securities convertible into common stock, in a capital raising transaction, at a consideration per share, or exercise or conversion price per share, as applicable, less than the conversion price of the original debentures in effect immediately prior to such issuance (a "Dilutive Issuance").
-In such case, the conversion price of the original debentures will be reduced to such issuance price (the "Adjusted Conversion Price").
-The amendments also provides that, if a Dilutive Issuance occurs, the warrant to be issued upon conversion will be exercisable at a price equal to 137.5% of the Adjusted Conversion Price at the time of conversion of the debenture (the "Revised Warrant Exercise Price").
-If a Dilutive Issuance occurs, the form of warrant attached to the subscription agreement shall be amended to change the Initial Exercise Price, as defined therein, to be the Revised Warrant Exercise Price.
+On July 26, 2019, we entered into amendments to the debentures with four of the purchasers, pursuant to which we agreed to reduce the conversion price of the original debentures if, in general, we issue or sell common stock, or warrants or options exercisable for common stock, or any other securities convertible into common stock, in a capital raising transaction, at a consideration per share, or exercise or conversion price per share, as applicable, less than the conversion price of the original debentures in effect immediately prior to such issuance.
+In such case, the conversion price of the original debentures will be reduced to such issuance price.
+The amendments also provided that, if a dilutive issuance occurs, the warrant to be issued upon conversion will be exercisable at a price equal to 137.5% of the Adjusted Conversion Price at the time of conversion of the debenture.
+If a dilutive issuance occurs, the form of warrant attached to the subscription agreement would be amended to change the Initial Exercise Price, as defined therein, to be the Revised Warrant Exercise Price.

-The Debenture Amendment (as hereafter defined) was a Dilutive Issuance.
-As a result, the conversion price of the convertible debentures was automatically reduced from \$.80 per unit to \$.30 per unit and the form of warrant attached to the subscription agreement will be amended to reduce the Initial Exercise Price from \$1.10 per share of Common Stock to \$.4125 per share of Common Stock.
+The Debenture Amendment (as hereafter defined) was a dilutive issuance.
+As a result, the conversion price of the convertible debentures was automatically reduced from \$0.80 per unit to \$0.30 per unit and the form of warrant attached to the subscription agreement will be amended to reduce the exercise price from \$1.10 per share of common stock to 137.5% of the debenture conversion price (presently \$0.4125 per share of common stock).